-In the core and elective modules, candidates who do not attend the workshop and do not complete the required make-up assignments are not permitted to attempt the module-end examination.
-This counts as a module attempt and candidates are required to complete the entire module to be eligible to attempt the examination.
+In the core and elective modules, candidates who do not attend the workshop and do not successfully complete the required make-up assignments are not permitted to attempt the module-end examination and will fail the module.
+This counts as a module attempt and candidates are required to complete the entire module at a future offering to be eligible to attempt the module-end examination.
+Repeating a module requires successful completion of all components, including the workshop(s), assignments, and the module-end examination.

-For the Capstone modules, candidates who do not attend the workshop and do not complete the required make-up assignments will fail the module.
+For the Capstone modules, candidates who do not attend the workshop and do not successfully complete the required make-up assignments will fail the module.
+This will count as a module attempt and candidates will need to complete the entire module in order to move forward in the CPA PEP.